Sustainability Series: Understanding the Fascinating Life Cycle of Native Plants

-You will find yourself in a waiting room when you first enter the Zoom gathering.
-If you arrive early, you will remain in the waiting room until the host admits you to the program at 5:30.
+You will find yourself in a waiting room when you first enter the Zoom gathering, or you may receive a message that the meeting has not yet started.
+The host will admit you to the program at 5:30.

 All microphones will be automatically muted by the host.
 If you would like to participate in the Q&A, you can send your question to the host via Zoom’s chat feature.